vincelawdev/ReactCollapse/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This [React Collapse](http://www.vincelaw.com.au/reactcollapse) project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+You may view it at [http://www.vincelaw.com.au/reactcollapse](http://www.vincelaw.com.au/reactcollapse).

+## Installation

+### `npm install` or `yarn install`

+This will install the project.

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start` or `yarn start`